 1. Background

 Comparative cognitive science often strives to examine peak performance in different species [1].
-To successfully reproduce biological intelligence in artificial intelligence, it might be more constructive to examine the cognitive functions of lower animals [2].
+To successfully understand the foundations of biological intelligence, it might be more constructive to examine the cognitive functions of lower animals [2].
 This will then allow testing activity patterns related to stimulus processing and cognition, as well as the reproduction of these patterns in artificial neural networks.
 A first step into this direction is the characterization of the ongoing electrophysiological activity of such lower animals.
-Remarkably, [3] already recorded synchronized neural responses in the optic nerve of a water beetle.
+Remarkably, Adrian [3] already recorded synchronized neural responses in the optic nerve of a water beetle.
 Despite large morphological differences between the nervous systems of lower animals and humans, striking similarities have since then become evident [4].
 For example, honeybees show neural oscillations with a similar functional profile as the prominent human 10 Hz alpha oscillation [5].
 Moreover, Aoki et al. [6] were able to record neural activity from the planarian flatworm Schmidtea mediterranea.
 Whereas these previous experiments were able to record a rich spectrum of neural activity, they involved decapitating the animals, opening the head capsule, or implanting invasive electrodes into the ganglia.
-To facilitate the recording of ongoing neural activity, ensure animal welfare and enable repeated recordings of the same animals (e.g., before and after learning), noninvasive recordings are necessary.
+To facilitate the recording of ongoing neural activity, ensure animal welfare and enable repeated recordings of the same animals, noninvasive recordings are necessary.
 The aim of the current experiment was to demonstrate the possibility to record neural activity safely and quickly from the planarian Schmidtea mediterranea without harming the animals.

 The planarian Schmidtea mediterranea, formerly called Dugesia mediterranea is a small, approximately 20 mm long and 2 mm wide freshwater turbellarian of the order Tricladida, usually found around the Mediterranean Sea [7].
 Planarians have successfully survived for 800 million years, and they are the closest living relatives to the original bilateralians, the first animals with two distinct hemispheres and a well-defined movement direction.
 In research, they are often used as model organisms due to their ability to regenerate the central nervous system (CNS) even from small pieces of the body within a short period of time [8].
 This planarian is one of the simplest animals with a bilateral body plan and cephalization [9].
 Its CNS itself comprises two lobed cephalic ganglia connected by the anterior commissure, which can be considered the most primitive brain in animal evolution.
 In addition, a pair of ventral nervous cords run the length of the animal, and both cords are connected by transverse commissures [10].
 The cephalic ganglia appear to be remarkably complex, and using direct recordings from electrodes implanted in the ganglia Aoki and colleagues [6] were able to record ongoing neural activity characterized by a 1/fx power spectrum with the exponent ‘x’ of the power spectrum close to 1.
 Schmidtea mediterranea can therefore be regarded as a primitive model organism for the human nervous system.